 What you need to bring:

 Torch, wide brimmed hat, sunscreen, insect repellent, water bottle (1.5 litres), walking shoes/boots, sleeping bag (if you prefer to use your own), toiletries, swim wear, towel, camera, comfortable and casual clothing.
-Note: Due to limited space on the vehicle please restrict luggage to a day pack and one soft overnight bag/backpack (maximum 15kg except Kakadu 10kg).

 - Itinerary may change due to cultural reasons, seasonal changes, operational logistics and accessibility.